UltraEngine/Documentation/CPP/GamePad_GetConnected.md

 # GamePad::GetConnected

-This function can be used to check if one or more game controllers are connected.
+This method can be used to check if one or more game controllers are connected.

 ## Syntax